Seek and Find!

 At CAPTRUST, one of our fundamental portfolio management principles is that we do not predict; we prepare.
 To help us understand the range of possible futures we need to prepare for, we use four levels of analysis: the range of possibilities, probabilities, market expectations, and sources of uncertainty.

-This webinar defines dollar-cost averaging, a strategy that involves investing a fixed amount of money at regular intervals, regardless of market conditions.
-Participants will learn how this approach can reduce the impact of market turbulence on their portfolios over time.
+This webinar recording defines dollar-cost averaging, a strategy that involves investing a fixed amount of money at regular intervals, regardless of market conditions.
+Participants learn how this approach can reduce the impact of market turbulence on their portfolios over time.

 No matter which decade of life you’re in, there are key investing questions you should be able to answer.
 In this webinar recording, the CAPTRUST team explains important financial moves to make, whether you’re 20, 30, 40, 50, or 60.
 Learn investment terminology and guidelines, plus strategies and tips for lifelong financial wellness.